Bob5k/Awesome-Vibecoding-Guide/README.md

 - Inform the agent about issues
 - The agent autonomously gathers data, debugs, and resolves

-Pro tip: It’s more efficient to tell GLM “use MCP” instead of writing a long debugging prompt.
+Pro tip: It’s more efficient to tell LLM “use MCP” instead of writing a long debugging prompt.
+Pro tip2: For webdevelopment it can even perform own sets of tests using Chrome Devtools MCP when prompted correctly

 ### Complementary Stack